anthonyfbanks1/VBA-Challenge/README.md

 The total stock volume of the stock.

 Add functionality to your script to return the stock with the "Greatest % increase", "Greatest % decrease", and "Greatest total volume".
-Make the appropriate adjustments to your VBA script to enable it to run on every worksheet (that is, every year) at once.

-**Methods:**